 Musical Lists

-Black History Month has arrived!
-This is the perfect chance to learn more about Black history and celebrate the achievements of Black artists.
-And what better way to do that than through musical theatre?
-Here’s a list of musicals for Black History Month that are definitely worth listening to.
+Looking for a musical to help you celebrate Black History Month?
+This is the perfect time to delve into history and celebrate the accomplishments of Black artists.
+And what better way to do that than with musical theatre?
+Here’s a full list of musicals for Black History Month.

 Ain’t Misbehavin’